osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

 In osu!taiko the game state can change on each note.
 If the last note was missed, the game state is `Fail`, otherwise it is `Pass`.
 It should also be noted that drumrolls (except for the head? unconfirmed) and spinners don't count as notes.

-In osu!mania and Catch the Beat the game state can only change on breaks and as we learned earlier, triggers always need to correspond to a gameobject.
-This means that `Passing` and `Failing` triggers basically don't exist for these gamemodes.
+In osu!mania and Catch the Beat the game state can only change on breaks.
+As we learned earlier, triggers always need to correspond to a gameobject.
+This means that `Passing` and `Failing` triggers will have no effect in these gamemodes.

-Example: Change of Gamestate
+Example: Change of Game state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example is geared towards osu!standard as it is the only gamemode that has a consistent implementation for these trigger conditions.